 Nineteen years ago, in my freshman year of high school, I took my first international trip.
-No, I wasn’t a rich white girl.
-I was just a girl full of faith and will on a mission to reach her goal of traveling to Costa Rica.
-I sought out and closed in on any opportunity to clean, mow, and babysit for friends, family and neighbors.
+My family didn’t have much money but I was a girl full of faith and will.
+My goal of traveling to Costa Rica seemed a long shot but I went for it.
+I sought out and closed in on any opportunity to clean, mow, or babysit for friends, family, and neighbors.
 Basically, if they were willing to pay, I was willing to work!
 Wallpaper was all the rage about this time and I even got to dabble in the installation and removal of that.
 Work ethic had been born and I learned a lot.
-For example, I’ll never EVER have wall paper.
+For example, I’ll never EVER have wallpaper.

-My family was far from affluent and our family trips mostly consisted of trips around Oklahoma.
+Our family trips mostly consisted of trips around Oklahoma.
 My boyfriend jokes when I talk about all the places I want to go.
 “You would go anywhere.
 You would go to Hugo, Oklahoma if somebody suggested it.”
-Well, actually… been there, done that.
+Well, actually… been there, done that!
 In May of 1997, we loaded up to spend a few days in Hugo and to take the Hugo Heritage Railroad to Idabel for Dogwood Days.
 I’m sure my parents got this idea off of a weekly episode of Discover Oklahoma.
 Anyway, that was a long time ago and I don’t remember too much about it except for the train ride and a knock off Tommy Hilfiger shirt that I got from the festival.

 That was the first time I had ever been on a train except that one time my dad nearly had us headed to California while we were downtown one Saturday.
 I guess he thought it was local and something fun we could do.
 Probably a good thing he finally asked somebody where it would be going.
 I’m not sure my mom ever knew about that…at least not until now!